dm3-org/dm3-spec/docs/specification/message-transport/mtp-registry.md

 The profiles can only be changed by creating a new profile JSON and changing the corresponding text record via an Ethereum transaction (if published on layer-1).
 Storing this information on layer-2 or linked via CCIP ([Cross-Chain Interoperability Protocol](https://chain.link/cross-chain)) using subdomains, is possible, too.
 The specification thereof will be published in protocol extension **Layer-2 Registry Specification**.
 This is currently under development and will be published soon.

+Information read from ENS may be cached for perfomance reasons but the ENS TTL settings must be respected (to be fetched from the resolver).

 ## User Profile

 The user profile MUST contain: